ahnguyen17/CompassAI/memory-bank/systemPatterns.md

     - `DELETE /contexts/:contextId`: Delete a specific context item.
     - `POST /contexts/clear`: Clear all contexts for the user.
 - **Chat History Display (Frontend - `ChatPage.tsx`):**
-    - Chat sessions are grouped client-side by date categories ("Previous 7 Days", "Previous 30 Days", "Previous Year by month", "Older by year") based on their `lastAccessedAt` timestamp (falling back to `createdAt` if `lastAccessedAt` is not present, though it should always be).
-This ensures recently active chats appear in more recent groups.
+    - Chat sessions are grouped client-side by date categories ("Previous 7 Days", "Previous 30 Days", "Previous Year by month", "Older by year") based on their `lastMessageTimestamp` (falling back to `lastAccessedAt` or `createdAt` if `lastMessageTimestamp` is not present).
+This ensures chats with recent message activity appear in more recent groups.
+    - The `ChatSession` Mongoose model includes a `lastMessageTimestamp` field, updated by the backend when a new message is added.
-    - The `ChatSession` interface on the frontend and in `authStore.ts` includes `lastAccessedAt`.
+    - The `ChatSession` interface on the frontend and in `authStore.ts` includes `lastMessageTimestamp`.
-    - The frontend state (`authStore.sessions`) is updated with the fresh `lastAccessedAt` after interactions (e.g., by re-fetching sessions via `fetchSessions()` after sending a message or selecting a session).
+    - The frontend state (`authStore.sessions`) is updated with the fresh `lastMessageTimestamp` after interactions (e.g., the backend returns the updated session object after a message is posted, or `fetchSessions()` is called after selecting a session).
     - Fixed group titles are internationalized using `i18next`.
     - Dynamic group titles (month names) are localized using JavaScript's `Date` object capabilities.